chinu89/risk-calculator/README.md

 **Exception — ransomware + hacker/media + readable data → MODERATE**
 When `compromise = ransomware` AND `recipient = hacker or media` AND `protection > 0.10`, Gate 1a returns MODERATE instead of LOW.
 Ransomware can encrypt and exfiltrate silently — "unopened mail" does not apply because the malware does not require a human to open anything.
 This exception does not apply when protection is de-identified (0.10) because unreadable data neutralises the risk regardless.

 **Rationale for the base rule:** These mitigations provide objective, verifiable proof that data never reached a harmful state.
 They are the only mitigations in the entire tree that give forensic or physical certainty.
-RadarFirst treats them as a hard LOW overriding all other inputs — even plain text + malicious + hacker resolves LOW if data was forensically confirmed not accessed.
+Radar treats them as a hard LOW overriding all other inputs — even plain text + malicious + hacker resolves LOW if data was forensically confirmed not accessed.

 **Why `satisfactory` lives here (not Gate 1b):** The full mitigation label is "Satisfactory assurance was obtained from a recipient that is obligated to protect personal data by law and/or contract."
 This is only legally meaningful when the recipient actually has that obligation — covered entities, business associates, federal agencies.
 For recipients with no legal obligation (general public, vendor, attorney), `satisfactory` drops to Gate 1b and returns MODERATE.